adobea-dev/adobea-dev.github.io/_pages/about.md

       alt="Academic City University special award"
       class="img-fluid rounded"
     >
-    <p class="caption">Special award for leadership, innovation, integrity, and excellence</p>
+    <p class="caption">Recognition for leadership, innovation, integrity, and excellence</p>
   </div>
 </div>

-I currently work as an **Engagement Analyst at Autochek Africa** and as a part-time **AI Researcher at Youth in AI in Accra, Ghana**.
-At Autochek Africa, I contribute to the development of data-driven and AI-powered solutions that support customer engagement, operational efficiency, and vehicle financing.
+My work is centered on building AI systems that move beyond experimentation and deliver practical value.

-One of my notable projects at Autochek Africa is a **Loan Intake Bot**, an intelligent agent designed to support and streamline the loan application process.
-The system combines conversational automation with predictive analytics to help recommend suitable Autochek financing products to partners and customers.
+At **Autochek Africa**, I have worked on a **Loan Intake Agent** designed to support vehicle-financing applications.
+The system combines conversational automation, data collection  and decision-support capabilities to help streamline the financing journey for customers and partners.

-As an AI Researcher, I have also contributed to the development of an **AI-powered flood alert platform integrated with WhatsApp and SMS**.
-The platform is designed to make timely flood information more accessible to communities through communication channels that people already use.
-This work reflects my commitment to applying AI to practical climate resilience and societal challenges.
+In climate technology, I worked on **CiviSenti**, a community flood-intelligence capability within the **National Flood Command Center (NFCC)** platform.
+I designed and implemented components that transform community flood reports submitted through WhatsApp into structured information, validate reports against available rainfall and flood-risk data, and make them available for monitoring and administrative review.
+The project reflects my interest in using AI and accessible technology to address real climate and societal challenges.

+My MSc research, professional work, and applied AI projects have strengthened my interest in **AI consulting and AI strategy**.
+I am interested in working with organizations to identify high-value AI use cases, evaluate data readiness, design practical AI solutions, improve analytical decision-making, and move from AI experimentation toward responsible implementation.

-My research and technical interests include **agentic AI, predictive modelling, natural language processing, responsible AI, AI governance, intelligent automation, and analytics copilots**.
-I am particularly interested in building AI systems that are reliable, explainable, inclusive, and useful in real-world environments.
+My technical and research interests include **agentic AI, predictive modelling, natural language processing, analytics copilots, intelligent automation, responsible AI, AI governance, and applied machine learning**.
+I am particularly interested in AI systems that are reliable, explainable, inclusive, and useful in real-world environments.

+My work has been presented at conferences and technology events including **AI for Tomorrow** and **IndabaX Ghana**, where I have presented on analytics copilots, agentic AI, natural language processing, tokenization, summarization, word embeddings, and prompt engineering.

-In addition to my professional work, I am an active member of **Women in Machine Learning and Data Science Accra** and **Divas in AI Ghana**.
-I also contribute to the Communications Committee of **IndabaX Ghana and the Ghana Data Science Summit**, supporting initiatives that promote AI education, research, and community development.
+I am also an active member of **Women in Machine Learning and Data Science Accra** and **Divas in AI Ghana**, and I contribute to the Communications Committee of **IndabaX Ghana and the Ghana Data Science Summit**.
+These communities have given me opportunities to contribute to technical education, knowledge sharing, and the growth of the AI and data science ecosystem in Ghana.

-My work has been presented at conferences and technology events, including **AI for Tomorrow**, where I presented an analytics AI copilot built using agentic AI, and **IndabaX Ghana**, where I have delivered technical presentations and tutorials on natural language processing, tokenization, summarization, word embeddings, prompt engineering, and agentic AI.
+I am open to opportunities and collaborations across **data science, AI research, AI consulting, AI strategy, financial technology, climate technology, and responsible AI**.
+I am particularly interested in working with organizations that want to use data and AI to solve meaningful problems and make better decisions.

 I am committed to advancing responsible and applied AI in Africa.
-I am open to collaborating with researchers, engineers, institutions, and organizations working on impactful projects in data science, financial technology, climate technology, and responsible AI.
+I am also open to collaborating with researchers, engineers, institutions, and organizations working on impactful projects in data science, financial technology, climate technology, and responsible AI.